Ubuntu-Solutions-Engineering/openstack-installer/docs/single-installer.guide.rst

 Setting a password
 ^^^^^^^^^^^^^^^^^^

-When asked to set the openstack password it should be noted that this password is used throughout all openstack related services (ie Horizon login password).
+When asked to set the OpenStack password it should be noted that this password is used throughout all OpenStack related services (ie Horizon login password).

 Installing of Services
 ^^^^^^^^^^^^^^^^^^^^^^